8 tips for doing business with European spices and herbs buyers

 - People – if you are caring to your staff and their families and if you have created a positive atmosphere in your company, this can be a point of recognition.
 For example, this producer of spices from Indonesia emphasises the competence and professionalism of their staff.

 - Be honest.
 Do not advertise products or services you cannot deliver.
 In the spice industry, it is important to never cheat.
-Problems with fraud in spices are a hot topic within the European Union.
+Problems with fraud in spices and herbs are a hot topic within the European Union.
 You should never risk ruining your image by selling adulterated spices.

 - Never create your USP alone.
 A USP must be accepted as a shared value by all your employees (including employees who do not directly participate in export activities).
 Include all levels of your company in the process of USP creation.
 It is a team-building process.